-- for organ on February 23-26, 2006; - for choral conducting on February 27-28, 2006; - for voice on February 28, 2006; - for all M.M.A. applicants on February 26 and 27, 2006 (both days required).
+- for organ on March 1-4, 2007;

+- for choral conducting on March 5, 2007;

+- for voice on February 27, 2007;

+- for all M.M.A. applicants on March 3 and 4, 2007 (both days required).

 M.M.A. applicants will be expected to audition and take a written examination.

-Organ applicants are welcome to perform the same or different works from their audition recording.
+Organ applicants are strongly encouraged, though not required, to perform different works from those on the application recording.
 However, works should be chosen from the same three repertorial categories (see above).
-Applicants will be asked to demonstrate sightreading ability and other essential musical skills.
+Applicants will be asked to demonstrate sight-reading ability and other essential musical skills.

 Choral conducting applicants will be expected to present a highly developed level of comprehensive musicianship, including theory, transposition, keyboard skill, and score reading.
-In addition, applicants will be asked to conduct several assigned sections of the J. S. Bach St. Matthew Passion (Bärenreiter ed.).
+In addition, applicants will be asked to conduct several assigned sections of the Britten War Requiem (Boosey & Hawkes).
 Assignments will be made in the letter of invitation to audition.